Concordium/concordium.github.io/source/mainnet/net/snippets/delegation-faq.rst

 .. dropdown:: If the baker pool I delegate to wins the lottery, what is the estimated amount of rewards I would receive in CCDs?

     The best tool to estimate rewards is `CCDScan`_.
 Look at the average past rewards for the baker pool or passive delegation.
-It is important to remember that small pools earn rewards less often, but more at a time.
+It is important to remember that small pools earn rewards less often, but relatively more at a time.
 So the percentage for the (annual) interest given on CCDScan is less reliable for small pools as there is more variance.
-Passive delegation earns rewards daily because there is no variation.
+Rewards from Passive delegation are added on a daily basis.

 For bakers
 ----------

 .. dropdown:: Can I open a pool on my existing baker node?

     Yes.
-See :ref:`Update a baker pool for Desktop Wallet<update-baker-pool-dw>` or :ref:`Update a baker pool for Mobile Wallet<update-pool-settings>` for instructions about how to set up a baker pool on an existing baker.
+See :ref:`Update a baker pool for Desktop Wallet<update-baker-pool-dw>` or :ref:`Update a baker pool for mobile wallets<update-pool-settings>` for instructions about how to set up a baker pool on an existing baker.

 .. dropdown:: How do I activate a baker pool?

     All bakers come with pool support built in.
 You can actively choose to disable this feature upon creating your baker keys.
-See :ref:`Update a baker pool for Desktop Wallet<update-baker-pool-dw>` or :ref:`Update a baker pool for Mobile Wallet<update-pool-settings>` for instructions about how to set up a baker pool.
+See :ref:`Update a baker pool for Desktop Wallet<update-baker-pool-dw>` or :ref:`Update a baker pool for mobile wallets<update-pool-settings>` for instructions about how to set up a baker pool.

 .. dropdown:: How often are rewards distributed to bakers?